rishudh/CS230_deforestation_detection/README.md

 To load all the relevant libraries needed to run this code, install [requirements.txt](https://github.com/rishudh/CS230_deforestation_detection/blob/main/requirements.txt).

 # Trained Models
 You can also use the provided trained models to readily detect deforestation on satellite images over a region of your choice.
 These models have been trained on Landsat-8 data, and thus will work best with its data.
+The models can be accessed [here](https://github.com/rishudh/CS230_deforestation_detection/releases/tag/v1.0).

 AugCBAM5 model is trained to detect deforestation on 3-band RGB composites.
 AugCBAM7 model is trained to detect deforestation on 7-band composistes.